odenzo/scalajs-browser-xml-parser/README.md

 ### Solution so far
 1. fs2-data-xml with adaptor into scala-xml
 2. Just use built in DOMParser and XPath -- facade between ScalaJS impl and existing scala-xml impl
+3. Would be nice to have a stream emit the final DOM in one go
+4.
 ### WIP Notes

 - FS2: